The Nature Explore Classroom at

 The landscaping and hardscaping were a team effort, involving many different hospital departments, agencies, architects and contractors.
 The team took special care to select design elements that would comfort and inspire children during their hospital stays.
 Plants native to the area were chosen by experts to provide year-round greenery and visually captivate the attention of children.

-Construction is complete and the grand opening of the garden will take place in the Spring of 2020.
-We are excited and thank all of our amazing partners on this journey.
 This would not have been possible without the generosity of Bob and Janet Raven; the local chapters of the Florida Nursery, Growers and Landscape Association; the USDA Forest Service; and the National Environmental Education Foundation.

 1600 SW Archer Road